mehul-anand/cash-register-app-mark-ten/README.md

     }
 }
 ```
+- Here we used `cashDiv.style.display = "flex"` before the display was set to `none`
 - If the user entered a valid bill amount then we will show the **Cash Div and the table**
 - we used `<tr>` , `<th>` & `<td>` tags for the table
 - Then user will enter the Cash Given by them